k3nnynguy3n/k3nnynguy3n/README.md

 # Hi, I'm Kenny 👋

-🧑🏻‍💻 Aspiring Software Engineer! </br>
+🧑🏻‍💻 **Aspiring Software Engineer!**
-📚 I am currently studying at Seattle University - Computer Science w/ Minor in Finance </br>
+📚 Currently studying Computer Science (with a Minor in Finance) at Seattle University.
 💭 Constantly trying to learn more!
+🤝 Feel free to explore my projects and connect with me!

+## Interests & Hobbies 🎿⛷️
+In my free time, I love to ski.
+My home mountain is **Crystal Mountain** 🏔️, and I'm currently exploring ways to add more style to my skiing technique 😎.

+## What I'm Currently Working On! - Seattle Crime Dashboard 📊
+I'm developing an interactive crime dashboard that visualizes crime data across the city.
+The goal is to provide valuable insights into crime trends and patterns, helping communities stay informed and make data-driven decisions 🔍.

 # 💻 Tech Stack
 ![Python](https://img.shields.io/badge/python-3670A0?style=for-the-badge&logo=python&logoColor=ffdd54)